mrKappa27/aws-bootcamp-cruddur-2023/journal/week8.md

 - Followed the live
 - Completed the todolist

-Interesting week, especially what we did on rendering with Cloudfront and the main challenge has been tinkering with Ruby + presigned URLs, these URLs tend to be tricky sometimes, and working with the frontend is quite tricky because there are a lot of things to care about.
+Interesting week, especially what we did on rendering with Cloudfront and the main challenge has been tinkering with Ruby + presigned URLs, these URLs tend to be tricky sometimes, and working with the frontend is quite challenging because there are a lot of things to care about.

 ## New Directory